Project Overview (Fall 2020)

-Note that we will use your best submissions to calculate these scores.
-Your best scores on each set do not need to come on the same submission.
-For example, if you reached 7/12 on the Basic B set on your third submission and 7/12 on the Test B set on your fifth submission, but never reached 7/12 on either set on any other submission, you would still receive full credit.
+Note that we will use your single best submission to calculate these scores.
+Your best scores on each set must come on the same submission.
+For example, if you reached 7/12 on the Basic B set on your third submission and 7/12 on the Test B set on your fifth submission, but never reached 7/12 on either set on any other submission, you would receive 15% instead of 30%.

 Revise & Reflect

 For implementation and revision, we will look at the implementation of your agent as well as your patterns of revision.
 We expect you to run your code on Gradescope relatively often: this is how we will judge your revision process.
 This area is more subjective, but generally, you will receive credit as long as (a) your agent reaches perfect performance on Basic and Test problems, (b) your agent gets better over a series of a few submissions, even if it never reaches perfection, or (c) you keep trying and making non-trivial revisions, even if your agent’s performance is not getting better.
 In other words, you’ll receive credit for a successful agent or continued attempts to build a successful agent.

 You should notice that between Performance and Revise & Reflect, there is no heavy incentive to design a near-perfect agent at all costs.
 This is intentional: we want you to design agents that are somewhat successful, but beyond that, we care more about novel and interesting approaches than about success-at-all-costs approaches.